|Address/phone||450 Bauchet St,

-If you are trying to get an inmate’s vehicle released, you must contact the arresting agency.
+If you are trying to get your loved one’s vehicle released, you must contact the arresting agency.
 They will be able to provide details about the particular vehicle in question, such as where the vehicle is located and whether or not it has been impounded (in which case, it may have to remain impounded for a specific period of time).

 Call us for help…

-For more information about the Twin Towers Correctional Facility in Los Angeles, or to discuss your loved one’s case confidentially with one of our experienced Los Angeles criminal defense lawyers, do not hesitate to contact us at Shouse Law Group.
+For more information about the Twin Towers Correctional Facility in LA County, or to discuss your loved one’s case confidentially with one of our experienced Los Angeles criminal defense lawyers, do not hesitate to contact us at Shouse Law Group.